terencechain/consensus-specs/specs/_features/epbs/engine.md

 - `suggestedFeeRecipient`: `DATA`, 20 Bytes - suggested value for the `feeRecipient` field of the new payload
 - `withdrawals`: `Array of WithdrawalV1` - Array of withdrawals, each object is an `OBJECT` containing the fields of a `WithdrawalV1` structure.
 - `parentBeaconBlockRoot`: `DATA`, 32 Bytes - Root of the parent beacon block.
-- `inclusionListParentHash`: `DATA`, 32 Bytes - Hash of the parent block of the required inclusion list
+- `inclusionListParentHash`: `DATA`, 32 Bytes - Hash of the parent block of the required inclusion list.
 - `inclusionListProposer`: 64 Bits - Validator index of the proposer of the inclusion list.

 ### InclusionListV1